 Transcoding, Formats & Codecs

-A short primer on video-files, formats and codecs – because it is often cause for confusion:
+This chapter provides a short primer on video files, formats and codecs – because it is often cause for confusion:

-To make things worse, naming conventions for video codecs and formats are often identical (esp mpeg ones) which leads to confusion.
+To make things worse, naming conventions for video codecs and formats are often identical (especially MPEG ones) which leads to confusion.
 All in all it is a very wide and deep field.
 Suffice there are different uses for different codecs and formats.

-Ardour supports a wide variety of video file-formats and video-codecs.
-More specifically, Ardour itself actually does not support any video at all but delegates handling of video files to ffmpeg which supports over 350 different video-codecs and more than 250 file-formats.
+Ardour supports a wide variety of video file formats codecs.
+More specifically, Ardour itself actually does not support any video at all but delegates handling of video files to ffmpeg, which supports over 350 different video codecs and more than 250 file formats.

-When importing a video into Ardour, it will be transcoded (transcoding: change from one format and codec to another) to avi/mjpeg for internal use (this allows reliable seeking to frames at low CPU cost — the file-size will increase, but hard-disks are large and fast).
+When importing a video into Ardour, it will be transcoded (changed from one format and codec to another) to avi/mjpeg for internal use (this allows reliable seeking to frames at low CPU cost — the file size will increase, but hard disks are large and fast).

-The export dialog includes presets for common format & codec combinations (such as DVD, web-video,..).
+The export dialog includes presets for common format and codec combinations (such as DVD, web-video,..).
 If in doubt use one of the presets.